trillek-team/tec/README.md

       2. `cmake --build --preset=BUILD_PRESET` see [presets](#presets)
    2. GUI - This will only configure the project.
 CLI steps or Open in an editor are more useful.
       1. Set the source folder
+      2. Set the builds folder.
+The presets default to `builds/CONFIG_NAME` e.g. `builds/msvc/`
-      2. Run Configure
+      3. Run Configure
          1. Pick the Ninja Multi-config generator
          2. Select Specify toolchain file for cross compiling
          3. The file input should be filled in, but if not point it to `$(VCPKG_ROOT)/scripts/buildsystems/vcpkg.cmake`
-      3. Run Generate
+      4. Run Generate
+      5. Open generated solution and build the project(s)

 # In depth
 ## Build Tool Dependencies: